 Zero welcomed the feeling of free-falling back into his body.
-It was an exhilarating, but an odd feeling.
+It was exhilarating but an odd feeling.
 A sudden thump of his beating heart could be felt as he crashed into his human body.

-He slowly opened his eyes and noticed that he was back in the same room when he last woke up in Garrett’s room.
+He slowly opened his eyes and noticed he was back in the same room when he last woke up in Garrett’s room.
 The warm trickle of heat from the fire in the hearth kept him toasty.
-It has been awhile since he woke up in a clean room.
-There were no extra lights entering into the room, and only the flickering of the hearth kept the place dim.
+It has been a while since he woke up in a clean room.
+No extra lights were entering the room, and only the flickering of the hearth kept the place dim.

 Wait, clean room?
-Zero pushed himself out of the bed, confused.
-He looked around trying to figure out where he was.
-Something felt familiar about this room, that he couldn’t remember exactly at the top of his head.
+Zero pushed himself out of bed, confused.
+He looked around, trying to figure out where he was.
+Something felt familiar about this room that he couldn’t remember exactly at the top of his head.
 The only thing he remembered was that this place was Garrett’s room.
 Everything in the room was the same.
-It hit him that the things that were missing were stacks of books, making the room feel much larger than before.
+Then, it hit him that the missing things were stacks of books, making the room feel much larger than before.

 “Garrett?
 Where are all the books?”
 Zero took the tea from Garrett and blew on it to cool it down.
 “What happened?”

 “It’s a bit complicated,” Garrett replied.
-“First off, you wouldn’t believe the amount of Adventurers that fell asleep in one day.
+“First off, you wouldn’t believe the number of Adventurers that fell asleep in one day.
 All you guys gave us quite a scare.
-We had to ferry all the Adventurers to the inns and into a spare housing.
+We had to ferry all the Adventurers to the inns and into spare housing.
 This has never happened before.
-Usually we find you guys all safely already in an inn.”
+Usually, we find you guys all safely already in an inn.”

 Zero was confused about what Garrett meant.
-When the players logged out, their avatar body would be considered to be in a safe location.
+When the players log out, their avatar body would be considered to be in a safe location.
 If the body was still present in the world of Noriene when they last logged out, something was not right.
-Did it mean now that whenever they logged out they had to now find a safe spot to log out or was it just this one time?
+Did it mean now that whenever they logged out, they had to now find a safe spot to log out, or was it just this one time?
 It was a theory that he needed to find now.

 Garrett sipped on his tea.
-“The city is partially saved from the invasion, but the constant attacks of monsters has impeded our progress.
-It seems losing all you Adventurers in two weeks has caused quite a devastation to our city.”
+“The city is partially saved from the invasion, but the constant attacks of monsters have impeded our progress.
+Losing all you Adventurers in two weeks has caused quite a devastation to our city.”
 He continued to take small sips.
 “If I knew better, we all thought another epidemic had arisen.”

 “No. Just something happened, but we’re all okay now.
 The Adventurers should be coming back today.”

 “It’s an Adventurer thing.”
 Kiyro quickly replied.
-He didn’t wanted to go to in-depth with the explanation.
+He didn’t want to go too in-depth with the explanation.
 He wasn’t even sure if Garrett understood.

 “Ah yes.
-The Adventurers, that would make sense.
+The Adventurers would make sense.
 It seems all of you Adventurers have some kind of odd connections.
 Garrett became quiet as he stared off into the distance.

 “Is everything alright?”
 Zero asked.
-He wondered what Garrett was thinking so heavily on.
+He wondered what Garrett was thinking so heavily.

 “Huh?
 Oh.”
 Garrett snapped back to reality.
 “So many things have transpired so quickly.
-The waves of monster attacks that constantly impedes the progress of rebuilding the wall and also I have become the temporary head Librarian-”
+The waves of monster attacks that constantly impede the progress of rebuilding the wall, and also I have become the temporary head Librarian-“

 “Temporary Head Librarian?”
 Zero cut him off a bit too quickly before Garrett could finish.

-Garrett stood up furious as he paced back and forth.
+Garrett stood up, furious as he paced back and forth.
 “If only Reth had listened, a third of my people would not have died.
-Believing that the royal guards will come and save us, when I know that we are considered the last on the list.
-The king does not welcome our kind nor does he have any love for books.
+Believe that the royal guards will come and save us when I know that we are considered the last on the list.
+The King does not welcome our kind, nor does he have any love for books.

 “How do you know this?
 Have you met him before?”

 “Have I met him before?
 Yes.
-Only for a split moment, when he was in rage and tearing up a sacred book into pieces.
+Only for a split moment, when he was in a rage and tearing up a sacred book into pieces.
 Such a blasphemous act against knowledge.”
 Garrett was so riled up that Zero thought he could see an invisible volcano erupting from his head.
-“Our king has no love for us or his royal library.
+“Our King has no love for us or his royal Library.
 That stupid Reth believed in false promises.”

 “I see.
-Congratulations on getting the position as a head librarian, but how are you guys going to survive from now on?”
+Congratulations on getting the position as a head librarian, but how will you guys survive from now on?”

 “The job is still temporary.
-Plus it’s not something you have to worry about.
-We have stored food that could last us a year, and until the completion of the wall restoration we are not opening our doors to anyone.”
+Plus, it’s not something you have to worry about.
+We have stored food that could last us a year, and until the completion of the wall restoration, we are not opening our doors to anyone.”
 Zero was a bit troubled at what Garrett was stating.
 He couldn’t stay cooped up in the Royal Library forever.
-He had things that he had to do, first being finding his brother in the game even though he did not know where he resides.
+He had things to do, the first being finding his brother in the game even though he did not know where he resided.

-“Ah yes, while you were sleeping, something odd has been occurring in the library.
-I could hear a strange creaking like sound that rings throughout the whole wall.
+“Ah yes, while you were sleeping, something odd has been occurring in the Library.
+I could hear a strange creaking-like sound that rang throughout the whole wall.
 It’s been giving the younger generation quite a scare.”
 Garrett fixed his broken monocle.
-“I went to search for the sound and found out that the noise is coming from the attic where you had found the Book of Historia.
+“I searched for the sound and found out that the noise came from the Attic where you had found the Book of Historia.
 It’s quite strange.
-I would appreciate if you could come with me to check it out.”
+I would appreciate it if you could come with me to check it out.”
 He insisted and waited for Zero’s answer.

-“If I go up there to help you out, would you allow me to leave the Library?”
+“If I go up there to help you, would you allow me to leave the Library?”
 Zero hoped this deal would be enough to not get him stuck in this place for too long.

 “Yes.
 I do have a way where you don’t have to open the front doors.
 I assure you I don’t go back on my words.”